Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Nonsmooth optimal value policy functions in contact-rich robot dynamics

-As expected, the optimal value and policy functions computed for the touchdown and liftoff maneuvers are nonsmooth (\figref{opt}(c,d,e,f)).
-This result does not depend sensitively on the problem data; nonsmoothness is preserved after altering parameters of the model and/or cost function.
-We emphasize that the nonsmoothness in~\figref{opt} arises from the nonsmoothness in the underlying system dynamics~\eqref{eq:dyn}; the functions in~\eqref{eq:touchdown:cost} and~\eqref{eq:liftoff:cost} are smooth.
+As expected, the optimal value and policy functions computed for the touchdown and liftoff maneuvers are nonsmooth (\figref{opt}(c,d,e,f)), owing to the nonsmoothness of the optimal trajectory outcomes (\figref{opt}(a,b)).
+This result does not depend sensitively on the problem data; nonsmoothness is preserved after altering parameters of the model and/or cost functions.
+We emphasize that the nonsmoothness in~\figref{opt} arises from the nonsmoothness in the underlying system dynamics~\eqref{eq:dyn}, as the functions in~\eqref{eq:touchdown:cost} and~\eqref{eq:liftoff:cost} are smooth.